This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 What we loved:

-• We especially loved the classic hike full cushion socks (for hiking) and these shorter Smartwool ankle socks (for biking).
+• *TOP PICK* • We especially loved the classic hike full cushion socks (if you're hiking in a heavy boot) and these shorter Smartwool ankle socks (for biking).

 WoolX